-I am a postdoctoral researcher at the Center for Health Economics Research and Modeling Infectious Diseases (CHERMID) and a lecturer (docent) at the Unit of Epidemiology and Social Medicine (ESOC).
-Since 2016 I am a visiting researcher at the Yale School of Public Health (Pitzer lab).
+I am a senior researcher at the Center for Health Economics Research and Modeling Infectious Diseases (CHERMID).
 I have a background in Biology (bachelor, master), Biostatistics (master) and Health Economics (PhD).

 My work includes:

-- Epidemiology of rotavirus, typhoid fever, chickenpox, zoster, influenza and pneumococcal disease, and the impact of vaccination hereon.
+- Disease burden studies for rotavirus, typhoid fever, chickenpox, zoster, influenza, respiratory syncytial virus (RSV) and pneumococcal disease, and the impact of vaccination hereon.

 - Health economic evaluations of vaccination programs against the above mentioned diseases.